Andrew McCutchen Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.62 team ERA ranks third among all MLB pitching staffs.
+- The Mariners' 3.55 team ERA ranks third among all league pitching staffs.

-- Mariners pitchers combine to allow 41 home runs (0.8 per game), the first-fewest in the league.
+- The Mariners give up the first-fewest home runs in baseball (41 total, 0.8 per game).

-- Castillo makes the start for the Mariners, his 11th of the season.
-He is 3-2 with a 2.97 ERA and 66 strikeouts in 57 2/3 innings pitched.
+- Gonzales (4-1) takes the mound for the Mariners in his 10th start of the season.
+He has a 5.68 ERA in 44 1/3 innings pitched, with 30 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.